It’s time to quit fast fashion. These 12 ethical, eco-friendly clothing brands will revamp your wardrobe

-Is it time to breakup with fast fashion?
+Is it time to break up with fast fashion?
 If the answer wasn’t already a resounding yes, the past year of staying at home (and let’s be honest, wearing the same three outfits over and over) might be the push you need to rethink your wardrobe.

 Most industries are being forced to rethink their practices as consumers grow more conscious, and fashion is no different.
-And apparel brands are not beneath greenwashing trickery.
+And apparel brands are not above greenwashing trickery.
 And getting to the root of each item in your closet is no easy feat.

-But there are many brands out there making the effort to iterate and improve upon their earth-friendly and socially conscious goals.
+But many brands out there are making the effort to iterate and improve upon their earth-friendly and socially conscious goals.
 Here are 12 companies making moves toward better practices, cleaner sustainable manufacturing, and a new mindset toward the way we shop.

 Outerknown

 Surf legend Kelly Slater’s second act is innovating on eco-friendly materials to make coastal cool apparel more sustainable.
 Outerknown was founded in 2015 and branched into women’s apparel in 2019, with organic fabrics, ethical labor and sourcing, and transparent practices.
-It made waves by transforming fishnets into a nylon fabric called Econyl that they used to make jackets, watch bands, and flip-flops; and Oceanworks buttons made from reclaimed plastic waste that’s washed up on beaches around the world.
+It made waves by transforming fishnets into a nylon fabric called Econyl that it used to make jackets, watchbands, and flip-flops, and it made Oceanworks buttons from reclaimed plastic waste that washed up on beaches around the world.
 (You can check the back of the button to find the coordinates for where the material was “harvested.”)
 Plus, its S.E.A. denim collection, which launched in 2019, is guaranteed for life as part of the brand’s commitment to keeping its products out of landfills.

 MATE the Label

-MATE the Label founder Kayti O’Connell Carr focuses on “clean” fashion, based on a self-developed production score measured by water and chemistry use and carbon emissions.
+MATE the Label founder Kayti O’Connell Carr focuses on “clean” fashion, based on a production score it developed that measures water and chemistry use and carbon emissions.
 The brand outfits the entire family with soft, low-impact-dyed fabrics in elevated silhouettes.
 Think your favorite sweatsuit, but upgraded with wide-leg cropped pants and rounded hem crewnecks.
 We’re fans of Move by Mate, the company’s workout-worthy collection of leggings, shorts, and sports bras made from 92% organic cotton.

 Vuori

 Vuori makes performance attire both comfortable and eco-minded.
-Founder Joe Kudla’s Californian brand is vocal about its ethical commitments (responsible sourcing and labor, climate-neutral certified, et al) but goes a step above with its Eco-Happier collection.
-The collection of sweats, workout gear, and casual wear, for both men and women, is designed with recycled fabrics, reimagined to be soft, stretchy, and ready-for-action.
+Founder Joe Kudla’s Californian brand is vocal about its ethical commitments (responsible sourcing and labor, climate-neutral certified, etc.) but goes a step above with its Eco-Happier collection.
+The collection of sweats, workout gear, and casual wear, for both men and women, is designed with recycled fabrics, reimagined to be soft, stretchy, and ready for action.

 prAna

-Cali-based prAna wants you to explore the earth—but also take care of it.
-The 19-year-old brand (which was acquired by Columbia Sportswear in 2014) has long expanded beyond its yogi roots, with adventure gear committed to earth-friendly materials and responsible packaging.
+California-based prAna wants you to explore the earth—but also take care of it.
+The 29-year-old brand (which was acquired by Columbia Sportswear in 2014) has long expanded beyond its yogi roots, with adventure gear committed to earth-friendly materials and responsible packaging.
 (By this fall, the company says it will have 100% plastic-free packaging across the board.)
-We like the ReZion collection, an updated version of prAna’s sustainable performance fabric that uses recycled, Bluesign-approved materials for motion-ready apparel with UPF 50+ and city-to-country design (read: lots of pockets.)
+We like the ReZion collection, an updated version of prAna’s sustainable performance fabric that uses recycled, Bluesign-approved materials for motion-ready apparel with UPF 50+ and city-to-country design (read: lots of pockets).

 Kotn

-You can outfit your home and closet with 6-year-old sustainable basics brand, Kotn.
+You can outfit your home and closet with the 6-year-old sustainable basics brand Kotn.
 The Canadian company utilizes Egyptian cotton, a transparent supply chain, and “slow fashion” principles in order to provide quality over quantity.
-While we’re fans of Kotn’s minimalist wardrobe building blocks and organic cotton loungewear, we also like that social causes are at the top of mind for the brand.
-Kotn works with local NGOs in the Nila Delta, where it sources materials, to fund education efforts in the community that supports their operations.
+While we’re fans of Kotn’s minimalist wardrobe building blocks and organic cotton loungewear, we also like that social causes are top of mind for the brand.
+Kotn works with local NGOs in the Nile delta, where it sources materials, to fund education efforts in the community that supports their operations.

 Tradlands

 Tradlands founder Sadie Beaudet built her brand on a commitment to slow fashion.
-This means small batch production (two runs per year), heirloom-quality craftsmanship using natural and deadstock fabrics, and traceable sourcing and manufacturing.
-The company’s higher price point (most items hover between $150-$200) comes with cost-per-wear reasoning, or rather, when you buy a quality, well-sourced product, you’re less likely to throw it into a landfill after one season.
+This means small-batch production (two runs per year), heirloom-quality craftsmanship using natural and deadstock fabrics, and traceable sourcing and manufacturing.
+The company’s higher price point (most items hover between $150 and $200) comes with cost-per-wear reasoning, or rather, when you buy a quality, well-sourced product, you’re less likely to throw it into a landfill after one season.
 We like the easy-breezy designs and capsule wardrobe mindset—but should you want to dip your toe in without the sticker price, the company also has a small range of pre-owned items up for grabs at a discount.

 Christy Dawn

 Look as good as the fields you frolic in with Instagram favorite Christy Dawn.
 The Los Angeles-based DTC company uses organic cotton and deadstock fabrics to design its dreamy dresses in partnership with seamstresses and production centers in California and India.
 These items are an investment—the company’s aesthetic dresses can cost upward of $500—but Christy Dawn upholds artisan practices (and wages) and a commitment to thoughtful design.
-Its upcoming farm-to-closet collection arrives in May and will feature their newly harvested regenerative cotton fabric, made in collaboration with a four-acre farm in Southern India.
+Its upcoming farm-to-closet collection arrives in May and will feature its newly harvested regenerative cotton fabric, made in collaboration with a four-acre farm in southern India.

 Patagonia

-Earth-friendly before it was cool (JK, it was always cool), Patagonia has been committed to reducing its footprint for decades.
+Earth-friendly before it was cool (JK—it was always cool), Patagonia has been committed to reducing its footprint for decades.
 The brand was named one of the UN’s Champions of the Earth in 2019 for its sustainable practices and advocacy work.
-A certified B Corp since 2011, Patagonia continuously reiterates on its efforts, including ReCrafted, a collection within its Worn Well second-hand marketplace that uses fabric scraps for one-of-a-kind renditions of classic styles.
+A certified B Corporation since 2011, Patagonia continuously iterates on its efforts, which include ReCrafted, a collection within its Worn Well secondhand marketplace that uses fabric scraps for one-of-a-kind renditions of classic styles.

 Everlane

-In the past year, Everlane’s road to “radical transparency” has been rocky.
-(Even Sen. Bernie Sanders wasn’t stoked about the company’s decision to lay off unionizing staff last fall.
-The brand cited COVID for the reasoning.)
-But as the company rebuilds its image, and continues to pump out new wardrobe staples, its promises of environmental and ethical practices can be tracked.
-As of April, Everlane announced an increase in recycled materials in its products, and a switch to recycled or FSC-certified packaging.
+In the past year, Everlane‘s road to “radical transparency” has been rocky.
+(Even Senator Bernie Sanders wasn’t stoked about the company’s decision to lay off unionizing staff last fall.
+The brand cited COVID-19 in its reasoning.)
+But as the company rebuilds its image and continues to pump out new wardrobe staples, its promises of environmental and ethical practices can be tracked.
+As of April, Everlane announced an increase in recycled materials in its products and a switch to recycled or FSC-certified packaging.

 Levi’s

 Denim production is really bad for the environment—that cool distressing is created by toxic chemicals—but legacy jean maker Levi’s is taking steps to clean up its act.
-The brand has ambitious plans, pledging 100% sustainably sourced cotton by 2025, and large reductions to its production practice footprint.
-But until then, you can explore Levi’s earth-friendly initiatives with WaterLess, an open-source production method developed to reduce water use, and SecondHand, a recommerce and buyback program introduced in 2020
+The brand has ambitious plans, pledging 100% sustainably sourced cotton by 2025, and large reductions to its production footprint.
+Until then, you can explore Levi’s earth-friendly initiatives with WaterLess, an open-source production method developed to reduce water use, and SecondHand, a recommerce and buyback program introduced in 2020

 ADAY

 Stylish work-life womenswear DTC startup ADAY leans on technical fabrics that perform like athletic attire.
 It’s also committed to responsibly sourced materials, including Recycled Scuba, a soft stretchy fabric made from recycled water bottles.
-Likewise, ADAY encourages its customers to be lifers, launching the Outfit Repeater Challenge earlier this year, incentivizing customers to wear its versatile collection again and again.
-And if you’re finally over your item after its 200th wear (who knows!), the brand will take care of recycling it for you, or reward you for passing it down to a friend with store credit.
+ADAY encourages its customers to be lifers, launching the Outfit Repeater Challenge earlier this year, incentivizing customers to wear its versatile collection again and again.
+And if you’re finally over your item after its 200th wear (who knows!), the brand will take care of recycling it for you or reward you for passing it down to a friend with store credit.

 Cuyana

-We hope we’ve convinced you all earth-friendly apparel doesn’t have to be made for hikes and the yoga mat.
+We hope we’ve convinced you not all earth-friendly apparel has to be made for hikes and the yoga mat.
 But if we haven’t, Cuyana will.
-Co-founders Karla Gallardo and Shilpa Shah adhere to slow fashion practices to their modern, elegant womenswear with a “fewer, better things” mentality—in part to justify some of their higher price points, like $195 for a cotton twill pant and $295 for a leather crossbody handbag.
+Cofounders Karla Gallardo and Shilpa Shah adhere to slow-fashion practices in their modern, elegant womenswear with a “fewer, better things” mentality—in part to justify some of their higher price points, such as $195 for a cotton twill pant and $295 for a leather crossbody handbag.
 Their products are made of luxury fabrics, such as Bluesign-certified Chinese silk and Oeko-Tex-certified Italian cashmere, and can be sold back to the company through its Lean Closet program with thredUP, where customers can trade used items for Cuyana store credits.

 Fast Company may receive revenue for some links to products on our site.